desmos-labs/desmos-contracts/Developing.md

 reproducible build process, so third parties can verify that the uploaded Wasm code did indeed come from the claimed rust code.

-To solve both these issues, we have produced `rust-optimizer`, a docker image to produce an extremely small build output in a consistent manner.
+To solve both these issues, we use the [rust-optimizer](https://github.com/CosmWasm/rust-optimizer) provided by [Cosmwasm](https://github.com/CosmWasm) team, a docker image to produce an extremely small build output in a consistent manner.
 The suggest way to run it is this:

 ```sh
 docker run --rm -v "$(pwd)":/code \